mwrynn/tntgen/README.md

 # Tunnels & Trolls Character Statistics Generator
-This is a tool used for the Tunnels & Trolls, the second roleplaying game ever published, written by Ken St. Andre and published by Flying Buffalo, Inc. This tool, tntgen, is designed to roll up a large number of character attributes of all different kindreds, using various rules sets.
+This is a tool used for the Tunnels & Trolls, the second roleplaying game ever published, designed and written by Ken St. Andre, et. al, and published by Flying Buffalo, Inc. This tool, tntgen, is designed to roll up a large number of character attributes of all different kindreds, using various rules sets.
 Output can be used for statistical analysis and comparisons can be made between rules sets, kindreds, etc.

 Written in Java 1.8, but not sure offhand which other version it's compatible with.
 I suspect the newest feature used is ThreadLocalRandom, which was new in JDK 7.